broadinstitute/colab-repeat-finder/README.md

 - include at least 3 perfect repeats of some motif
 - have 2bp ≤ motif size ≤ 6bp

-**NOTE:** run time is proportional to the length of the input sequence and the range of motif sizes included in the output.
+**NOTE:** running time is proportional to the length of the input sequence and the range of motif sizes included in the output.

 ---
 Example BED output file: